Lactation Support with Marlee

 After I've had a chance to hear from you what your struggles and goals are, we will actively work together toward some solutions to help you on your journey.
 Depending on the situation, I may observe a feeding, work with you to try nursing in a different position, show you some tips and tricks for bottle feeding, help you figure out some ways to keep baby awake at the breast, show you some options to help relieve pain and soreness in the breast, etc. If your partner or older children are around during our visit, I would be glad to show them some things they can do to help support you as you nourish your baby.

 We can also talk about the mechanics of producing milk, expressing milk, and baby's intake process.
 Knowing what is happening biologically can sometimes help parents either reframe expectations of themselves or their baby, or understand why their challenge is occurring.

 Once you're feeling comfortable with the things we've tried and are finding some relief, we will talk about some goals to work on over the next week or two.
-I usually schedule a follow-up lactation counseling visit for around 2 weeks later, so we can get that on the calendar as well.
+If you’re interested in a follow-up visit with me, we can get that on the calendar as well.

 After our initial visit, I will follow up with you by email and include any links to resources I think you'll find helpful based on our time together.
 I will also include any referrals for additional care for you and your baby.

 Follow-up lactation counseling visits can make all the difference.
 Seeing each other again 1-2 weeks after our initial visit can be very helpful in ensuring that both you and your baby are getting the support you need during what can be a very challenging time.
 Since babies grow and change very quickly, you might be surprised how some of the things we worked on in your first visit don't work anymore, or that something that didn't work before can become your favorite tool.